fidian/presentations/docs/emergency-preparedness-merit-badge/index.md

 * Making your own kit instead of entirely relying on a pre-made emergency kit.

-* Writing your own words for the chart in 2C, not copying and pasting.
-Or you can explain each section in your own words.
+* Writing your own words instead of copying and pasting.

 ----